 The software used to run the interactive station can be found in the Surprising Minds Exhibit github repository.

-Our analyses of the exhibit’s datasets can be found in the Surprising Minds Analysis github repository.
+The code and workflow used to analyse the exhibit’s datasets can be found in the Surprising Minds Analysis github repository.

 Share your thoughts, photos, and videos of the exhibit on twitter, instagram, and facebook using #surprisingminds and #everymindonline!